frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 # Swerve Math
 ### What does the math do?
 The math for swerve is concerned with translating "robot actions" to "wheel actions."
 That is, if you want the robot to move at 3m/s forward while rotation at 0.5rad/s, then the job of the math is to figure out how to move each wheel on the drivetrain to achieve that motion.
+This section requires a basic understanding of vectors.
+Please look at [this](https://www.mathsisfun.com/algebra/scalar-vector-matrix.html#:~:text=A%20scalar%20is%20a%20number,%2C%20one%20or%20more%20columns) website if you are new to this information.

-### Notes on Units
+!!! note
 	We will be using degrees, since they're the most intuitive.
 Angles will be measures as on the unit circle(counter-clockwise positive).
 Also, the x-axis will be forward, so whenever I say the robot will drive forward, I mean that it will drive in the x-positive direction.

 ## Getting the Velocities for the Wheels
 ### Translation